tsgates/arch-wiki-markdown/wiki/Syslinux.md

 and reboot.

+You will also get this error if you are trying to boot from a md RAID 1 array and created the array with a too new version of the metadata that Syslinux does not understand.
+As of August 2013 by default mdadm will create an array with version 1.2 metadata, but Syslinux does not understand metadata newer than 1.0.
+If this is the case you will need to recreate your RAID array using the --metadata=1.0 flag to mdadm.

 > Windows boots up, ignoring Syslinux

 Solution: Make sure the partition that contains /boot has the boot flag